umputun/cronn/README.md

 - usually it is not necessary to map `$CRONN_RESUME` location to host's FS as we don't want it to survive container recreation.
 However, it will survive container's restart.
 - by default resume jobs executed sequentially, but can be configured to run in parallel with `--resume-concur=2..N` option.

+### Auto-Update

+- auto-update mode is disabled by default.
+To enable it, add `--update` to the command line or set `$CRONN_UPDATE` environment variable.
+- if enabled, `cronn` will check for changes in crontab file (`-f` mode only) and reload updated jobs.
+- the check is performed every 10 seconds by default and can be changed with `--update-interval=<duration>` option.
+- user can send SIGHUP signal to `cronn` to force update check.
+- if user wishes to disable aut-update check but allow SIGHUP reloads the `--update-interval` can be set to `0s`.
+Pls note: in order to reload crontab file on SIGHUP signal update mode has to be enabled with `--update`.

 ### Repeater